 ADHDADDX asked if persons aged 5 through 17 had ever been diagnosed as having Attention Deficit Hyperactivity Disorder or Attention Deficit Disorder.
 Persons younger than 5 or older than 17 were coded as "Inapplicable" (-1).
+Beginning in 2008, the age of diagnosis for attention deficit hyperactivity disorder/attention deficit (ADHDAGED) is included in this file.

-2.5.5 Health Status Variables (IADLHP31-DSPRX53)
+2.5.6 Health Status Variables (IADLHP31-DSPRX53)

 Due to the overlapping panel design of the MEPS (Round 3 for Panel 12 overlapped with Round 1 for Panel 13, Round 4 for Panel 12 coincided with Round 2 for Panel 13, and Round 5 for Panel 12 occurred at the same time as Round 3 for Panel 13), data from overlapping rounds have been combined across panels.
-Thus, any variable ending in "31" reflects data obtained in Round

-3 of Panel 12 and Round 1 of Panel 13.
+Thus, any variable ending in "31" reflects data obtained in Round 3 of Panel 12 and Round 1 of Panel 13.
 Analogous comments apply to variables ending in "42" and "53".
 Health Status variables whose names end in "08" indicate a full-year measurement.